 Just because you're having a smaller guest list doesn't mean you have to sacrifice the dress budget!
 If you want the gown of your dreams, you have full permission to splurge on it.
 Just remember that you will get dirty!
 But you'll have the most fun experience in that dress and the dirt will tell a story.

 Be mindful of the weather when you're planning your attire.
-Summers can be very hot and humid, and the rest of the year can be unpredictably cold (or warm - that's PA for ya!).
+Summers can be very hot and humid, and the rest of the year can be unpredictably cold (or warm - that's PA for yyou!).
 For the summer - those wearing long-sleeved shirts and jackets should be prepared with a t-shirt underneath so you can remove them while you're on your trek.
 You don't want to be dripping with sweat!
-And for dresses, light weight and flowy will make your life easier.
-In the colder months it's important to be prepared with a cover-up and leggings under your dress (fleece-lined or nude if you have a slit).
+And for dresses, lightweight and flowy will make your life easier.
+Bike shorts are also a huge lifesaver for my thick-thigh girlies!
+In the colder months, it's important to be prepared with a cover-up and leggings under your dress (fleece-lined or nude if you have a slit).

 Ohiopyle has scenery for days, but you'll want to choose what's right for you and your guests (if applicable).
 Consider how far you'd like to hike and mobility restrictions for your and your guests.
 All Wild North Weddings couples receive assistance choosing the perfect location for their wedding day, so don't feel alone in this!
 Location ideas include: